Faculty Profile: Walter Wright

 Main Profile Content

-Professor Wright has received a Presidential Distinction Award for Excellence in Teaching from Texas State University, and he has received recognition as a Favorite Professor from the Alpha Chi National College Honor Society every year since 2010.
-He has mentored over 375 Applied Research Projects and eighty student publications.
-Professional organizations, universities and judicial agencies in the United States and Latin America often ask him to speak and conduct workshops on legal and ADR topics.
+Professor Wright has received an Achievement Award for Excellence in Teaching from the College of Liberal Arts and a Presidential Distinction Award for Excellence in Teaching from Texas State University, and he received recognition as a Favorite Professor from the Alpha Chi National College Honor Society on twelve occasions.
+He has mentored over 600 Applied Research Projects and eighty student publications.
+Professional organizations, universities and judicial agencies in the United States, Span, and Latin America often ask him to speak and conduct workshops on legal and ADR topics.